BBB - A+ Rating

 - Douglas Robert Stinson (b.
 1956), Canadian mathematician and cryptographer

 - Kathy Stinson, Canadian children's writer

-- Lloyd Stinson (1904-1976), politician in Manitoba, Canada, leader of the Co-operative Commonwealth Federation
+- Lloyd Stinson (1904-1976), Canadian politician in Manitoba, Leader of the Co-operative Commonwealth Federation

 - Brigadier Cecil Ambrose Stinson (1893-1991), Australian Deputy Director of Ordnance Services Army Headquarters from 1944 to 1945